dosue77/cpp_ci/README.md

 # cpp_ci
-This is a tool for CI  for C++ projects with googletest l
+This is a tool for CI  for C++ projects with googletest and googlemock.

+#cpp_ci Dockerfile
+This repository is meant to build the image for a cpp_ci container.

+# usage
+This image is ready-to-go, you just need to mount your workspace as data volume and indicate the project to be build and the target path.

+docker run --rm -v /home/osboxes/cpp_ci/workspace:/workspace -e PROJ=Test_Ejer7b_Chat \
+-e TARGET=Debug dosue77/cpp_ci:latest

+Project must follows Eclipse approach as shown in the following example:

+workspace/
+└── Test_Ejer7b_Chat
+    ├── Chat.cpp
+    ├── Chat.h
+    ├── ChatTest.cpp
+    ├── Debug
+    │   ├── makefile
+    │   ├── objects.mk
+    │   ├── sources.mk
+    │   └── subdir.mk
+    ├── MediaServer.h
+    ├── MockMediaServer.h
+    ├── MockUser.h
+    └── User.h